tildebyte/ChucK-plugin-for-ST3/README.md

 - Petros Lafazanidis
 - Santiago Braida

+[1] *CTRL+BREAK* doesn't seem to work with all keyboards.
+We've recently added a new build command, *Kill*, which works reliably on Windows using *CTRL+ALT+B* (this is untested on other OSs).
+It will kill the most-recently launched chuck instance, and then the next most-recent, etc. Due to an ST bug, or perhaps ignorance on our part, it does not show up in the *Tools* menu.

 [1]: http://github.com/geoffroymontel/supercollider-package-for-sublime-text    "Supercollider ST2 plugin home"
 [2]: http://www.sublimetext.com/3   "Sublime Text 3 home"
 [3]: http://chuck.cs.princeton.edu    "ChucK home"